KalebDHedges/KalebDHedges/README.md

 # Hi!
 I'm Kaleb Hedges.

-I have just completed my bachelor of Computer Science, majoring in Cybersecurity, at Swinburne University.
+Recent CompSci/CyberSec Grad at Swinburne Uni.

-I love building small terminal applications for my own personal enjoyment (e.g. Generators for TTRPG's), and learning new programming languages.
+Love building small terminal applications (e.g. Generators for TTRPG's).

-My main exposure to programming at large has been through self-learning prior to university (where I dabbled in arcane languages like *Common Lisp* and *Ada 2012*, as well as a little game development in *C++*) and then the university itself which has mainly comprised of elementary *C++*, *C#*, *JavaScript*, and *PHP*.
+Main exposure to programming at has been through self-learning prior to uni (dabbled in arcane languages like *Common Lisp* and *Ada 2012*) and uni itself which has mainly comprised of foundational *C++*, *C#*, *JavaScript*, and *PHP*.

 Overall I am working on developing my developer skills:
-- I am working on improving them but there are some areas that are taking longer than others (Mathematics is a particular weak point).
+- My main weak point is mathematics.
+I understand the basics probably up to a Math Methods standard but after that I drop off pretty quick.
-- I dont wish to rely on frameworks (I wish to have a solid programming foundation, upon which the frameworks can improve my productivity and workflow).
+- Dont care for frameworks (would rather have solid programming foundations, and then use frameworks to help with productivity).

 ## 🌱 My Current Goals:
 - Develop my understanding of data structures and design patterns.
-- Developing my skills in *C/C++*, *C#*, *Python*, and *.NET*.
+- Developing my skills in *C/C++*, *C#*, *Zig*, and *.NET*.
 - Attempting to enter the workforce.

 ## 🔭 The Languages I have the most experience with (Sorted by exposure):